 I learned a lot from that mistake.

-So a number of years later, when a tramp asked me for money I offered to share my lunch with him instead.
+So a number of years later, when another homeless man asked me for money I offered to share my lunch with him instead.

 Boy, did we have a great conversation over lunch!

-The tramp left happy… and I felt on top of the world, having “done my bit for society”.
+The chap left happy… and I felt on top of the world, having “done my bit for society”.

 In the grand scheme of things, it wasn’t a great deal.
 But it had made a difference to someone’s day.